 It is very similar in appearance to the Eastern wild turkey, except that it is physically smaller and its colors are much darker.
 It also has white and black bars on its primary wing feathers, but unlike the Eastern, the Osceola's wing bars are small and much more erratic and less uniform in size.

-The Osceola has essentially the same diet as the Eastern wild turkey; grapes, blackberries, beechnut , acorns, and grain, such as corn and oats, and insects such as grasshoppers and beetles.
-But they will also eat small amphibians, such as small lizards and frogs from around the edge of swamp areas.
+The Osceola has essentially the same diet as the Eastern wild turkey; grapes, blackberries, beechnut, acorns, and grains, such as corn and oats, and insects like grasshoppers and beetles.
+They will also eat small lizards and frogs and other small amphibians found around the edge of swamp areas.

 This subspecies was described and named by Naturalist and Birder, W.E.D.
 Scott, in 1890, who named it for the famous Seminole Chief Osceola.

-The Rio Grande wild turkey (Meleagris gallopavo intermedia) is native to the central plains states and got its common name from the area in which it is found, the southern Great Plains states: Texas, Oklahoma, Kansas and Northeastern Mexico.
+The Rio Grande wild turkey (Meleagris gallopavo intermedia) is native to the central plains states and got its common name from the area in which it is found, the southern Great Plains states of Texas, Oklahoma, Kansas and Northeastern Mexico.

-The Rio Grande sub-species is more nomadic than its eastern cousins, and will migrate to nesting areas as much as ten miles away from their normal habitations.
-They prefer open scrub over wooded areas, which is also unlike their wooded cousins.
+The Rio Grande sub-species is more nomadic than its eastern cousins and will migrate to nesting areas as much as ten miles away from their normal habitations.
+They prefer open scrub over wooded areas, which is also unlike their tree-loving cousins.